Mahider-n/Alx_DjangoLearnLab/django_blog/authentication.md

 To add: email verification, password reset (Django has PasswordResetView etc.), social auth (django-allauth)

-Adding a comment: Authenticated users can add comments under a post.

-Editing/deleting: Only the author of a comment can edit or delete it.
+Access control: Only authenticated users can create posts; only the author can edit/delete.

-Viewing: All users can view comments.
+Navigation: List → Detail → Create/Edit/Delete.

+URLs: /posts/, /posts/new/, /posts/<pk>/, /posts/<pk>/edit/, /posts/<pk>/delete/.

+Include this explanation in your README or as code comments.